JojoBaPb/airbnb-clone-project/README.md

     One Booking is linked to one User, one Property, and optionally one Payment.

     One Review is linked to one User and one Property.

+Feature Breakdown

+This Airbnb Clone backend replicates the core functionalities of a real-world vacation rental platform.
+Each feature is modular and designed to provide a seamless user experience for both guests and hosts.

+ User Management

+Handles user registration, authentication, and profile management.
+This feature allows users to sign up as guests or hosts, log in securely, and manage their personal information and preferences.
+ Property Management

+Enables hosts to create, update, and manage property listings.
+Properties can include detailed descriptions, pricing, and location data, allowing guests to browse and filter accommodations.
+ Booking System

+Allows users to reserve available properties by selecting check-in and check-out dates.
+Bookings are validated against availability, and users can manage or cancel their reservations as needed.
+ Payment Processing

+Facilitates secure payment transactions for bookings.
+It records payment details, ensures that funds are correctly handled, and integrates with asynchronous processing tools for scalability and reliability.
+ Review System

+Provides a way for guests to leave ratings and feedback on properties after their stay.
+This helps maintain quality and trust on the platform by enabling transparency between users.
+ API Documentation

+The system is documented using the OpenAPI standard and supports both REST and GraphQL APIs.
+This ensures that the backend is easy to integrate with frontend clients and external services.
+ Database Optimization

+Includes performance enhancements such as indexing and caching for frequently accessed data.
+These optimizations are designed to help reduce server load and improve response times for end users.